ChrisDue/angular-coffeemaker/README.md

 # Smart Coffeemaker made in Angular

 System under Test for the Bachelor Thesis of Christopher Dührkop (Matrikelnummer 2390000).
+This project can be also be found on GitHub https://github.com/ChrisDue/angular-coffeemaker.
 All important info to get this app started is listed below.

 <br/>

-## 1. Coffeemaker Web App
+## 1. Smart Coffeemaker Web App

 ### 1.1 Installation